Fitbit's new Tile tracking hook-in works with iOS and can ring your phone

 The Tile partnership is the first time Tile's been on a wearable.
 The Bluetooth tracking connection requires the Tile app and a Tile account, but works for free.
 A Tile Premium subscription adds smart alerts and other extras.
 The Tile-enabled update is arriving this week to the Fitbit app.

-Fitbit hasn't confirmed whether this Tile hook-in is coming to other Fitbits, but it would be nice.
-"We're excited to partner with Tile so our users can focus on building healthy habits without worrying about not being able to find their misplaced device, with the potential to bring Tile's finding technology to more Fitbit devices in the future," Larry Yang, Director, Product Management of Fitbit Devices at Google, says in Fitbit's press release.
+Fitbit hasn't confirmed whether this Tile hook-in is coming to other Fitbits, but it would be useful.
+"We're excited to partner with Tile so our users can focus on building healthy habits without worrying about not being able to find their misplaced device, with the potential to bring Tile's finding technology to more Fitbit devices in the future," says Larry Yang, director of product management of Fitbit devices at Google, in Fitbit's press release.

 Using my watch to find my phone is one of my favorite underappreciated absentmindedness cures.